 Director/Producer – Gordon Hessler, Screenplay – Tim Kelly & Christopher Wicking, Story – Kelly, Photography – John Coquillon, Music – Les Baxter, Makeup – Betty Blattner & Tom Smith, Art Direction – George Provis.
 Production Company – AIP.

 Vincent Price (Edward Whitman), Essy Persson (Harry Whitman), Hugh Griffith (Mickey), Elizabeth Bergner (Oona), Hilary Dwyer (Maureen Whitman), Patrick Mower (Roderick), Sally Geeson (Patricia Whitman)

 In 16th Century England, the puritanical magistrate Edward Whitman puts the followers of the witch Oona to the death, although deliberately spares her.
 She swears vengeance for this and calls up a manifestation of the Devil in the guise of the young, handsome Roderick.
 Roderick proceeds to charm his way into Whitman’s family and starts killing them off, each death occurring as though by a wild animal.

 Cry of the Banshee was a drab effort from American International Pictures, which was made in England.
-At the time, AIP were riding on the success of Roger Corman’s Edgar Allen Poe films starring Vincent Price that had begun with The House of Usher (1960).
-They attempted to sell Cry of the Banshee as having an Edgar Allen Poe connection, even though there is no connection whatsoever beyond the quote on the credits.
+At the time, AIP were riding on the success of Roger Corman’s Edgar Allan Poe films starring Vincent Price that had begun with The House of Usher (1960).
+They attempted to sell Cry of the Banshee as having an Edgar Allan Poe connection, even though there is no connection whatsoever beyond the quote on the credits.
 In fact, Cry of the Banshee has more in common with the brief fad for witch persecutions films that came out after Matthew Hopkins – Witchfinder General/The Conqueror Worm (1968) (and which also starred Vincent Price and Hilary Dwyer and came promoted with a fake Edgar Allan Poe connection).

 Cry of the Banshee is drab and extremely cheap looking.
 Patrick Mower’s transformations into a beast with glowing eyes have a cheapness that makes them come out rather ludicrous.
 The unconvincing plot fades away into a uniform drudgery and is overburdened with too many characters.
 The witchcraft seems an odd miscegenation of voodoo and classical Celtic mythology.
 Nothing terribly interesting happens throughout.
 The saving grace of the film almost comes in the twist ending, which is directed with such fervidity that it nearly makes the preceding proceedings worthwhile.